Charlottesville's Gaslight Restaurant

 Capitalizing on a 1961 fire that destroyed a popular steak house and left the best wait staff in town without jobs, John created a restaurant that was - all in one room - a steak house, beer hall, oyster bar, pop-art museum, pub, employment agency, jazz joint, and folk singer's coffeehouse.

-Few ever knew what John really wanted was to run "21," the speakeasy that became a great NYC dining emporium.
+Few ever knew what John really wanted was to run "21, the NYC speakeasy that became a legendary dining emporium.
 Through his adult life John carried in his pocket a match book from "21" [the quotes are part of the name] to keep in touch with his dream.

 For most people, what it takes to reach greatness is a dream to be doing something else.
 It certainly worked for Tuck.
 And for us.
 In its prime the Gaslight was Charlottesville's "21."
 It even attracted big names.
 In one of his ads, John ran this list of Honored Gaslight Guests: